paytrail/paytrail-ios-sdk/README.md

 ## Get Started

-Before getting started with the SDK's APIs, a shared ``PaytrailMerchant`` should be created in the beginning when app launches in the, for example, ``AppDelegate``, or in another place before any API is called.
+Before getting started with the SDK's APIs, a shared ``PaytrailMerchant`` should be created in the beginning when app launches in the, for example, ``AppDelegate``, or the `main app` in a SwiftUI app before any API is called.
 You can also turn on the SDK's debug logging for the ease of development.

 ```
 import paytrail_ios_sdk